Wedding Band vs. Engagement Ring: What’s the Difference?

 A wedding band is a ring traditionally exchanged during the wedding ceremony to symbolize unity, commitment and eternal love between two people.
 Both spouses typically wear wedding bands after getting married.

 The wedding band differs from the engagement ring in symbolism, timing and often aesthetic.
 Unlike with the engagement ring, the rules of who picks out and pays for the wedding band are a bit less clear-cut.
 The purchase often comes out of the general wedding budget and may be paid for by the couple as a unit.
-However, when the band is given is quite clear: on the wedding day itself.
-Both women’s and men’s wedding bands are purchased in the months leading up to the marriage ceremony and then swapped during the ring exchange vows.
+However, when the wedding ring is given is quite clear: on the wedding day itself.
+Both women’s and men’s wedding bands are purchased in the months leading up to the wedding ceremony and then swapped during the ring exchange vows.

 Even after the wedding date, you can add a stackable wedding band.
 Stackable wedding bands make great gifts for special occasions like anniversaries or other major milestones.
 Plus, you can mix and match these as you choose, maybe wearing a wedding ring normally and adding one or two bands for more formal occasions.
 There’s no strong guidance on this though, so wear your bands and rings however you see fit.